Filiphasan/flask_rest_structure/README.md

 ### If you want to use this structure.
 Pay attention to the items below!

-- You need Python3.0 or newer version.
+- You need Python3.0 or newer version.[Download](https://www.python.org/downloads/)
 - You need pip packagemanager for python.
 If you have python, ypu already have pip.
 - Absolutely you need virtualenv.
+[Virtual Env Doc](https://virtualenv.pypa.io/en/latest/)

 If you have pip and you want install virtualenv.
 Just open terminal and work this script "`pip install virtualenv`"